SyneRBI/SIRF-SuperBuild/docker/README.md

 docker stop sirf
 docker rm sirf
 ```
+Note that `sirf-compose down` both stops and removes.
 Stopped containers do not use CPU time and only some additional disk-space.
 However, the images are quite large.
 You can check which images you have with
 ```sh